Business Property Insurance

 What is business property insurance?

-If you own the building your business operates from, the structure itself can be included in the coverage.
+If you own the building your business operates from, the structure itself can also be included in the coverage.

-Who needs business property insurance?
+Who needs business property coverage?

 You should consider this coverage if: